cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

  * **Properties** - It is possible to add, modify and delete deployment properties.
 However, adding/modifying or removing a property will **not** trigger any execution, it will affect only the data model.
- * **Relationships** - It is possible to add, delete and modify the order of deployment relationships.
+ * **Relationships** - It is possible to add, delete the deployment relationships, and modify the order of the relationships.
  Note that addition and removal of a relationship will trigger execution of establish/unlink operations on that relationship.
+ The order of the relationships if finalized once the update process is completed.
+Furthermore, the deleted relationships would be executed in order, and the added relationships will be executed in order.
  * **Workflow** - It is possible to add, modify and delete deployment workflows.
 However, adding/modifying or removing a workflow will **not** trigger any execution, it will affect only the data model.

+{{% gsNote title="The install-agent property" %}}
+Note that install-agent is a property like any other.
+Changing it won't trigger any execution, and the node will retain it's previous agent state.
+{{% /gsNote %}}

 ## Deployment update flow
 The deployment update is composed out of several phases: